dilmiabey/udacity-deeplearning-nanodegree/README.md

 ## Predicting Bike Sharing Patterns

-In this project you get to build a nueral network from scratch to carry out a prediction problem based on the UCI machine learning database.
+In this project you get to build a neural network from scratch to carry out a prediction problem based on the UCI machine learning database.

 ## Dog Breed classifier